 One major, multiple perspectives.

-The Gender, Sexuality, and Women's Studies Program at UVM offers students an opportunity to think about sex, gender, gender identity and other forms of difference over time and across cultures.
-The students and faculty of GSWS draw from the social sciences, the physical sciences, the humanities and creative arts to pursue research on questions about gender (the social meaning of the distinctions among sexes) and sexuality (sexual identities, discourses, and institutions).
-We ask: How have gender and sexual roles been created?
+The Gender, Sexuality, and Women's Studies Program at UVM offers students an opportunity to think about sex, gender, sexuality, gender identity, and other forms of difference across time and space.
+The students and faculty of GSWS draw from the social sciences, the physical sciences, the humanities, and the creative arts to pursue research related to sex, gender, and sexuality.
+We ask: How have sex, gender, and sexuality categories been created?
 How and why are they sustained?
-Who has benefited from these roles and who has been disadvantaged?
-How have experiences of sex, gender, sexuality, and gender identity differed by race, (dis)ability, nationality, language, social class, sexual identity?
+Who has benefited from these constructions and who has been disadvantaged?
+How have experiences of sex, gender, sexuality, and gender identity differed by race, class, (dis)ability, nationality, and language?
 How have these issues changed over time?
 In what ways are they experienced differently in the United States and in other countries?

-Building upon a gateway course, students in the major design a concentration of upper-level courses (often following either a social science or humanities track) and conclude with a senior seminar capstone.
+All students in the major take a set of foundational courses, including Introduction to GSWS, Gender and Feminism(s), and LGBT Politics and History.
+Majors also complete an internship course and a senior seminar.
+Beyond these core courses, students select relevant courses based on their interests in the field, creating a unique concentration which may follow a social sciences or humanities track or which may be more eclectic.
 Our majors work closely with faculty advisors who encourage students to pursue academic honors by writing a senior thesis and to pursue pre-professional internships.
 Our two interdisciplinary minors, one in Gender, Sexuality, and Women's Studies and the other in Sexuality and Gender Identity Studies, are open to all students from across the UVM community.

-VIDEO: Tina Escaja explores how the digital age transformed the meaning of connection?
-(YouTube)
+FACULTY SPOTLIGHT: Tina Escaja explores how the digital age transformed the meaning of connection (YouTube)

 Charlie Parker Gliserman of Round Lake, N.Y., engaged their passion for social justice through majors in gender, sexuality, and women's studies (GSWS) and political science at UVM.
 This May, they accepted the GSWS Outstanding Senior Award for a student who “embodies a combination of theory and activism, as well as for academic excellence in GSWS.”
 After graduation, Gliserman began work at the Center for Reproductive Rights, supporting development and legal work in the New York City office.